 Answers that don’t inspire confidence are: we’ve taken it from a public directory, because sadly those are not maintained very well.
-Worst of all you don’t want some nonsense answer that doesn’t clearly answer your question!
+Worst of all you don’t want some nonsense response that doesn’t clearly answer your question!

-So the next time you want business data to embrace a new target market, reach to everyone in a particular industry or simply want to clean your data – discover where their data is coming from and make sure you work with experts in the field.
+So the next time you want business data to embrace a new target market, reach everyone in a particular industry or simply want to clean your data – discover where their data is coming from and make sure you work with experts in the field.

 Question 2: How often is it updated?

 The responses vary from daily to annually.
 The reality is daily updates do not mean up-to-date data, unless data verification is carried out on a continuous basis.
-Even then claiming daily changes is somewhat misleading because all information is never checked daily.
+Even then, claiming daily changes is somewhat misleading because all the information is never checked daily.
 See more about this in the next question.

-Question 3: How accurate your data is?
+Question 3: How accurate is your data?

 Many boast about up-to-date data, but rarely do they disclose what steps they take to achieve it.
 Lets face it, when you deal with hundreds of thousands of records it’s truly impossible to keep them all 100% up-to-date on a daily basis.
 Simply because companies may close literally overnight, people leave business, or even die, businesses move unexpectedly or at short notice.

 So even when someone on our team checks company details on the phone, 5 minutes after the phone conversation, a major change in company details may occur, and it will take sometimes months before this change will get on to the website or will become public knowledge.